|15 - 19 Jul 2024||Dubai - UAE||$5,950|

 - Having a much higher success rate and identifying the right training through a process approach to TNA and evaluation

-- Having concrete information which will show clearly the value of training to the organisation
+- Having concrete information which will show clearly the value of training to the organization

 - Having confident and competent training staff thinking and operating more like a business partner